elshaw82/100daysofcode/README.md

 I also discovered the debugging term 'Rubber Ducking' which is a fun bit of trivia I will definitely be putting into practice in the near future.

 **Thoughts** I find when I'm really in this zone of learning and enjoying creating, I have to fight the urge to start multiple new projects.
 It mostly happens when I see amazing work by other developers.
-For example I saw on Twitter today someone had created a Mac keyboard using CSS...immediately wanted to create my own.
+For example I saw on Twitter today someone had created a Macbook keyboard using CSS...immediately wanted to create my own.
 FOCUS!!
 My main goal for this challenge is to learn JavaScript.
 Plenty of time for CSS later.

 **Link(s) to work**: [JavaScript Clock](https://github.com/elshaw82/JavaScript30/tree/master/02%20-%20JS%20and%20CSS%20Clock)